jackey1510/DecentralFund-Solidity/README.md

 The contributors can vote to approve/decline the Request, which can help prevent rigged/poorly managed campaign.

+## Contracts

+Campaign Contract: the contract enables users to interact with the campaign.
+Campaign Factory Contract: the contract which allows user to create a new campaign and deploy the Campaign Contract.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file